neeraj0403/Merge-Sort/README.md

      4. Merge the two halves sorted in step 2 and 3:
              Call merge(arr, l, m, r)
 The following diagram shows the complete merge sort process for an example array {38, 27, 43, 3, 9, 82, 10}.
 If we take a closer look at the diagram, we can see that the array is recursively divided in two halves till the size becomes 1.
-Once the size becomes 1, the merge processes comes into action and starts merging arrays back till the complete array is merged.
+Once the size becomes 1, the merge processes comes into action and starts merging arrays back till the complete array is merged. and in final step your array will be sorted